sigmavirus24/github3.py/docs/examples/git.rst

 ----------------------

-One of the really cool (and under used, it seems) parts of the GitHub API involves the ability to create commit and blob objects.
+One of the really cool (and under used, it seems) parts of the GitHub API involves the ability to create blob objects.

 .. code-block:: python